tbohn/VIC_Landcover_MODIS_NLCD_INEGI/docs/Procedure.md

    `$LANDMASK` = domain mask at the output resolution
    `$STARTYEAR` = first year of MODIS land surface observations to process (I used 2000)
    `$ENDYEAR` = last year of MODIS land surface observations to process (I used 2016)
-   `$COARSE_MASK` = either the filename of a mask of 10x10 degree tiles covering the domain, or "null" to just process the whole domain as a single file
+   `$COARSE_MASK` = either the filename of a mask of 10x10 degree tiles (geographic, not sinusoidal) covering the domain, or "null" to just process the whole domain as a single file
    `$LATMIN` = southern boundary of region to process (if supplying a 10x10 tile mask, this should correspond to the southern edge of the southernmost tile that you want to process)
    `$LATMAX` = northern boundary of region to process (if supplying a 10x10 tile mask, this should correspond to the northern edge of the northernmost tile that you want to process)
    `$LONMIN` = western boundary of region to process (if supplying a 10x10 tile mask, this should correspond to the western edge of the westernmost tile that you want to process)